 For a week or two, list the new supplier's version under a different product variant in your store.
 Track returns, customer messages, and review sentiment for both variants.

 If the new supplier holds up, expand.
-If reviews dip, pull back and investigate.
+If reviews dip, pull back and investigate before scaling.

 Step 3: Migrate by margin tier